Simple Dynamics for Plurality Consensus: Lower bounds

-It may be worth noticing that what we actually prove in Theorem~\ref{theorem:lowerbound} is that $\Omega(k \log n)$ time steps are required in order to go from a configuration where the majority color has at most $n/k + (n/k)^{1-\varepsilon}$ nodes to a configuration where it has $2n/k$ colors.
+It may be worth noticing that what we actually prove in Theorem~\ref{theorem:lowerbound} is that $\Omega(k \log n)$ rounds are required in order to go from a configuration where the majority color has at most $n/k + (n/k)^{1-\varepsilon}$ nodes to a configuration where it has $2n/k$ colors.